 Charges dismissed for UNC player accused of sexual battery

-In this Sept.
 27, 2016, file photo, former North Carolina football player Allen Artis takes questions from the media in Durham, N.C.
-Charges of misdemeanor sexual battery and assault on a female student against Artis have been dismissed.
+Charges of misdemeanor sexual battery and assault on a female student against Art... .
+FILE - In this Sept.

 Comments